Strategy11/formidable-forms/readme.txt

 Need to import your leads to another service like MailChimp?
 No problem. **Export leads to a CSV**, open it in Excel, and import anywhere.

-You can also configure unlimited form email notifications and autoresponders triggered by form submissions.
+You can also configure unlimited email notifications and autoresponders triggered by form submissions.

 On top of that, you can easily customize the success message the user sees after they submit the form, or redirect them to another page for your more advanced form needs.